bryan-zjc/Com-MP/README.md

   best.pt
 ```

-Use a new experiment name for each fresh training run: histories are appended
-and model files can be overwritten.
-Neither directory is shipped in this repository.
-Resume only compatible checkpoints, using `--resume PATH`.
-A 30-feature
-checkpoint is not compatible with this 18-feature implementation.

 The first 150 seconds of each simulation are a fixed-time warm-start period and are excluded from training.
 The current implementation intentionally uses the same SUMO seed in every training episode for a fixed-demand training setting.
 This behavior can be changed in `agent/train_hybrid_mappo_v6.py` if randomized episode demands are required.

 ## Evaluate